-The Galaxy S9+ is a lot more than just a bigger screen.
-In fact, the Galaxy S9+ has multiple exciting features and options the smaller version doesn’t have.
-And when you consider the small increase in the price, it’s totally worth it.
+This year the Galaxy S9+ is a lot more than just a bigger screen.
+In fact, the Galaxy S9+ has multiple exciting features and options you won’t get from the smaller version.
+And when you consider the little increase in the price, it’s totally worth it.
 Here’s everything that’s different, what’s the same, and why you should buy the Galaxy S9+ over the Galaxy S9.

-For years Samsung has released two different flagship smartphones during the first half of the year.
+For years, Samsung has released two different flagship smartphones during the first half of the year.
 Like the Galaxy S7 and Galaxy S7 Edge, or the Galaxy S8 and Galaxy S8+.
 Both times, the bigger phone had a larger screen and a little more battery life.
-Two important reasons why someone would choose one phone over the other.
+And those are two important reasons why someone would choose one phone over the other.

 The regular Galaxy S9 is $719 from Samsung, while the bigger Galaxy S9+ is only $839.
-Meaning potential buyers can get a much better phone for only $120 more.
+Meaning potential buyers can get a better phone for only $120 more.
+This year, that $120 gets you a LOT more.

 Galaxy S9+ Has A Bigger Display

 First things first, and just like last year, the Galaxy S9+ comes with a bigger screen.
 That’s why it’s the “Plus” model, after all.
-Samsung’s new smartphones have big and beautiful screens, but small bezels and no physical home button.
+Samsung phones have big and beautiful screens, but small bezels and no physical home button.
 That means they’re not nearly as big as you think they are.

 This year you can choose between a 5.8-inch screen on the Galaxy S9 or a bigger 6.2-inch screen on the Galaxy S9+.
 What’s impressive too, is that huge 6.2-inch phone is still smaller than something like the Galaxy Note 5 with only a 5.7-inch screen.

-So if you’re upgrading from an older phone with a 5.5 or 5.7-inch screen, go with the Galaxy S9+.
-You’ll get a much bigger screen without dealing with a phone that’s really big.
+So if you’re upgrading, you’ll love the bigger screen without a physically huge device.
+Someone coming from an older 5.5 or 5.7-inch Samsung Galaxy will love the Galaxy S9+.
+It’ll be about the same size, only you’ll enjoy a massive 6.2-inch screen.
 Samsung managed to make this big phablet as small, portable, and easy to use as possible.

 Dual Rear Cameras

-This year the Galaxy S9+ isn’t just a bigger screen, it actually has different features.
+This year the Galaxy S9+ isn’t just a bigger screen, it has different or better features.
 And one of them is extremely important for a lot of potential customers.
-If photography is important to you, you’ll want the Galaxy S9+ because it has TWO cameras on the back, not just one
+If you’re interested in photography, you’ll want the Galaxy S9+ because it has TWO cameras on the back, not just one.

 Just like the Galaxy Note 8 from late 2017, Samsung added a secondary 2x telephoto zoom lens to the back of the Galaxy S9+.
 That means you’re actually getting more features when you buy the bigger phone.
 You’ll enjoy two 12 DualPixel cameras that both have optical image stabilization (even when you zoom in) and the same variable aperture camera controls.